hellstein/gitbook/gitbook/.github/AKNOWLEDGEMENTS.md

 I would like to thank every one making this possible.
-People making Blender better every day.
+People making Gitbook better every day.
 Special thank to
 Donators
-People of xxx

-For kindness, support, inspiration, testing, reporting errors and general help. meta-androcto, lijenstina, linda_bliblubli, Tynkatopi, nBurn, bzztploink, mirlip, gidio
+For kindness, support, inspiration, testing, reporting errors and general help.
-People of xxx
+People of matchbox

 Working to provide a dedicated material library.